rustfoundation/foundation.rust-lang.org/news/the-rust-foundation-is-thrilled-to-welcome-three-new-silver-members-wyeworks-accelerant-and-zed-industries.md

 “Zed Industries has one goal: to create the best possible experience for writing software.
 One that brings together the collective intelligence of humans and machines to help you and your team ship faster.”

-\- David Marino, Head of Operations, Zed Industries
+\- Nathan Sobo, CEO/Founder, Zed Industries

 The Rust Foundation thanks WyeWorks, Accelerant, and Zed Industries for their membership, which will contribute to our continued stewardship of the Rust programming language ecosystem.